Research

 Fruits are an angiosperm key innovation, yet certain gymnosperms have analogous structures that function in seed dispersal, such as the bright-red fleshy bracts of the female cones of certain Ephedra species.
 Ephedra seeds that disperse by wind, on the other hand, have papery winged bracts.
 Since the genetic basis of fleshy angiosperm fruits is well characterized, we ask whether they were co-opted from ancestral structures in the seed plant ancestor (before the split of angiosperms and gymnosperms).
 If so, Ephedra’s fleshy bracts are expected to express genes homologous to those found in angiosperm fleshy fruits.
 With a long evolutionary history and a well-documented fossil record, this gymnosperm is an ideal model for tackling the evolution of reproductive traits and their effect on species diversification.

-This research is funded by a University of Washington Royalty Research Fund to VSD, and via an international collaboration with Argentina (“Raíces” (Roots) program).
-We are collaborating with Dr. Todd Michael (Salk Inst., CA, USA), transcriptomics and genomics, and Dr. Steffie Ickert-Bond (U. Alaska, Fairbanks), systematics and ecophysiology.
+This research is a collaboration with Dr. Raúl Pozner (Darwinion Institute, Argentina), anatomy and embryology, Dr. Todd Michael (Salk Inst., CA, USA), transcriptomics and genomics, and Dr. Steffie Ickert-Bond (U. Alaska, Fairbanks), systematics and ecophysiology.